 Leaving the scene of a personal injury accident and not reporting it to the police as soon as possible is a crime.
 You could be charged with any of the following, depending on the particular circumstances:

-Failure to Exchange Information – After an accident, you must provide your name and address and the registration number for your vehicle, including the owner’s name and address, and show your driver’s license to a police officer and the operators of the other involved vehicles.
+- Failure to Exchange Information – After an accident, you must provide your name, address, and registration number for your vehicle, including the owner’s name and address, and show your driver’s license to a police officer and the operators of the other involved vehicles.
 You must then provide reasonable assistance to anyone who is injured.
-Failure to exchange information is a misdemeanor punishable by up to 1 year in jail, a $1,000.00 fine, and 6 points on your driver’s license.
-The addition of 6 points to your driving record can result in significantly higher insurance rates.
+Failure to exchange information is a misdemeanor punishable by up to one year in jail, a $1,000.00 fine, and six (6) points on your driver’s license.
+The additional points to your driving record can result in significantly higher insurance rates.

 A “leaving the scene of an accident” conviction can have significant consequences if the police pull you over at a later time.
 A police officer is much less likely to give you a break or a warning if you have a prior conviction for failing to exchange information following an accident.

 As can be easily imagined, being in a personal injury accident would be a shocking, traumatic, and disorienting event.
 People do not act perfectly or think clearly when in shock, especially if physically injured.
 A person might not be aware that they were in an accident if the impact was not substantial.
 A savvy, experienced defense lawyer can use mitigating facts such as these to negotiate with the prosecutor for a favorable plea agreement, a lenient sentence, or the dismissal of criminal charges.

 Although the goal of the attorneys with LEWIS & DICKSTEIN, P.L.L.C. is always to get charges dismissed and have a case thrown out of court, there are times when the evidence is overwhelming, and a negotiated plea is advisable.
 No matter the circumstances, we can always find a way to help a client and make things better.